canonical/vanilla-framework/templates/docs/patterns/breadcrumbs.md

 ### Deprecated markup

 The breadcrumb markup has been updated for accessibility reasons.
-Support for the old markup shown in the example below may be removed in future versions:
+Support for the <a href="/docs/examples/patterns/breadcrumbs-deprecated/">old markup</a> may be removed in future versions.

-<div class="embedded-example"><a href="/docs/examples/patterns/breadcrumbs-deprecated/" class="js-example">
-View example of the deprecated breadcrumbs markup
-</a></div>

 ### Import